IBM/code-engine-microservices/README.md

 * Currency Exchange (Node.js)
 * UI (Node.js/React)

 [IBM Cloud Code Engine](https://cloud.ibm.com/docs/codeengine?topic=codeengine-getting-started) is a managed serverless platform that can run both applications that serve HTTP requests which includes web applications or microservices as well as run batch jobs that run once in order to complete a task.
 These workloads are built within the same [Kubernetes](https://kubernetes.io/) infrastructure and take advantage of open source technology including [Knative](https://knative.dev/) and [Istio](https://istio.io/).
-Knative allows for Code Engine to run serverless and used to autoscale applications.
+Knative allows for Code Engine to run serverless and used to auto-scale applications.
 Istio is used for routing and traffic management of applications.
 In addition, Code Engine is integrated with [LogDNA](https://www.logdna.com/) to allow for logging of your applications.

 # Architecture